JayMwakideu/Mobile_Spyware/README.md

 <!-- PROJECT LOGO -->
 <br />
 <p align="center">
-  <h3 align="center">Android Spyware</h3>
+  <h3 align="center">Mobile Spyware</h3>
 </p>
-Mobile Spy Ware is an educational tool designed for command and control of Android devices via a web GUI, leveraging Metasploit and ADB.
+Mobile SpyWare is an educational tool designed for the command and control of Android devices via a web GUI, leveraging Metasploit and ADB.

 ## About The Project
 Mobile Spy Ware utilizes Docker containers to simulate a Kali Linux environment with the Metasploit framework.
 It communicates with Metasploit via RPC calls and interacts with Android devices using ADB over LAN.